epic-open-source/evaluation-instruments/src/evaluation_instruments/instruments/5cs_clinical_documentation/README.md

 **Current Implementation:**

 GPT-4 Turbo is now used in production with validated results.
 Five separate prompts (one for each of the 5Cs categories) are employed to grade notes across all services within the institution.
-This AI-generated feedback, which undergoes physician review before distribution, helps providers understand specific areas for improvement in their actual notes, augmenting timely peer-to-peer review and enabling further scaling of NYU Langone's initiatives.
+To enhance accuracy, each prompt utilizes few-shot prompting with two examples: one positive and one negative.
+These examples are provided in rich text format (RTF), which does not preserve the original formatting of the clinical note as it appears in the EHR.
+This means the RTF may contain symbols like "?" and "|" which may differ from the original symbols used in the clinical note.
+Each example includes a chain-of-thought explanation, detailing the reasoning behind the classification to guide the LLM's understanding.

 **Impact**
 This innovative approach allows NYU Langone Health to apply metric-driven quality improvement strategies to medical documentation at scale, leading to more accurate, accessible, and effective clinical notes.
 This, in turn, positively influences patient care, staff well-being, and clinical documentation integrity, ultimately enhancing the entire care delivery experience.